jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 A module is an object.
 However, it is not represented by a circle, but by a pentagon shape.

-You could directly connect lines to the global things, but that will make the diagram unoverviewable.
+You could directly connect lines to the global things, but that might make the diagram unoverviewable.
 But we already had a solution for that: you make imaginary references.

 When the module itself is not in sight, but you are zoomed in on *part* of the module, you are going to see an imaginary reference to the module.
 Imaginary references to module, just like imaginary object references, are positioned in all the mutual parents from which global things are accessed.
 But unlike imaginary references to objects, nothing has to point to a module, in order for an imaginary reference to the module be displayed.
 An imaginary reference to the module is always displayed at the highest visible level of containment.
 You can point to the global things you see inside this imaginary reference.
 The imaginary references to module are displayed as pentagons, that is how you recognize the global things you can access.